emqx/xmeter-cloud-docs/en_US/quick_start/upgrade.md

 ## Upgrade to professional plan

-Click `User Profile` ->  `Upgrade`  from the top menu the enter the Products page.
+Click `User Profile` ->  `Upgrade`  from the top menu to enter the Products page.
 Then Click the `Upgrade to Professional plan` button, read and agree the XMeter Cloud Professional Plan Services Agreement, and your account will be upgraded to professional plan.

 ![upgrade](../_assets/upgrade.png)